h-milz/ads-ubuntu/README.md

 Additional steps for Ubuntu 24.04:

 * One requirement for the license manager is "Linux Standard Base (LSB)", meaning that some binaries are linked against `/lib64/ld-lsb-x86-64.so.3` which by default is not available on Ubuntu 24.04.
 In earlier Ubuntu versions, this shared library was provided by the `lsb-core`  package but the Ubuntu maintainers decided to drop this package for 24.04.
 Whatever.
-However, it is easy to build a workaround by symlinking `ld-linux-x86-64.so.2`:
+However, it is easy to build a workaround by symlinking `ld-linux-x86-64.so.2`.
+As root, do:

     `# cd /lib64 && ln -s ld-linux-x86-64.so.2 ld-lsb-x86-64.so.3`